BradleyCulley/bradleyculley.github.io/_posts/2025-05-22-trip-to-leverett.md

 <p>
 At one time, all humans were persistence hunters.
-We would chase animals for extended periods of time, as a group, on foot, at a jogging pace, until the animal got exhausted.
+We would chase animals for extended periods of time as a group, on foot at a jogging pace, until the animal got exhausted.
 I've heard that typical distances for the chase were about 10 kilometers.
 </p>